perennialAutodidact/django_guides/django_heroku.md

 Add this key to the `.env` file as a keyword pair.

     $ echo "DJANGO_SECRET_KEY_PRODUCTION='xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'" >> .env

+where `'xxxxx...'`is your unique 50-character key wrapped in quotes.

 Let's also add Django's `DEBUG` variable to `.env`.